biocatiit/website/content/news/2018_everything_biosaxs4_wrapup.rst

 of information you can obtain from the technique by Dr. Xiaobing Zuo (12ID, APS).
-This was followed by two talks from Dr. Lokesh Gakhar (Iowa State) going over the extremely important and sometimes overlooked steps of how to actually plan and performat SAXS experiments.
-He covered everything from planning what data you want to collect to sample prepration for the experiment, to recommended notes you should take while at the beamline.
+This was followed by two talks from Dr. Lokesh Gakhar (Iowa State) going over the extremely important and sometimes overlooked steps of how to actually plan and perform SAXS experiments.
+He covered everything from planning what data you want to collect to sample preparation for the experiment, to recommended notes you should take while at the beamline.
 Following that Dr. Srinivas Chakravarthy (BioCAT) gave a short talk about how to get beamtime at BioCAT.